-A special training with
+A special virtual training with

 To better understand one another, we must first deepen an understanding of ourselves – our own beliefs, worldviews, values, opinions and attitudes.
 The more we are self-aware – claiming both our strengths and limitations – and recognizing our opinions, triggers, and blind spots, the stronger our ability to enter into conversation with integrity and objectivity.
 It requires genuine curiosity and a degree of humility to enter the world of others – whether as a partner in conversation, or as a facilitator for others’ encounters around difference.